teamdeeson/d8-quickstart/README.md

 pv database_export_filename.sql | docker-compose exec -T mariadb mysql -udrupal -pdrupal drupal
 ```

+Note that this method is up to 33% faster than the drush method `pv database_export_filename.sql | drush @docker sql-cli`

 # Dependencies

 Our Docker proxy should be installed and running.